Vascular Surgery Training

 Vascular Surgery Service Organization

-Vascular surgery service at Penn State Hershey is divided into two teams:
+Vascular surgery service in the Penn State Hershey Heart and Vascular Institute:

-• State College experience at Mount Nittany Medical Center: Eugene Simoni, M.D.
+- Eugene Simoni, M.D.-State College experience at Mount Nittany Medical Center:

 Vascular surgery fellows, residents, general surgery residents, and medical students rotate on these services.
 Vascular surgery service has three physician assistants who complement the services.